-The machine he said, was the property of the rubber company.
-It was a sister ship of the “A-4” which is in the service of the army.
+The machine, he said, was the property of the rubber company.
+It was a sister ship of the "A-4," which was in the army's service.
 It was 186 feet long and about fifty wide and carried a capable of holding ten persons, a crew of two and eight passengers.

-It was the intention of the company to establish later a passenger service,” said Helm.
-“Our hangars at Akron are still In the hands of the army and to make flights we decided to use the hangars at White City Amusement Park, which are the best in the mid-west for our use.
+It was the company's intention to later establish a passenger service," said Helm.
+"Our hangars at Akron are still In the hands of the army, and to make flights, we decided to use the hangars at White City Amusement Park, which are the best in the mid-west for our use.

-“We shipped the balloon down three weeks ago.
-Our first flight was on July 21st.
-The craft was not considered safe until it had been thoroughly tested and that was the purpose of the flights.
+"We shipped the balloon down three weeks ago.
+Our first flight was on July 21.
+The craft was not considered safe until it had been thoroughly tested, which was the flight's purpose.
 They left White City Amusement Park yesterday morning, flew around until noon and landed at Grant Park.
-There had been some army officers as passengers during the morning and it was our intention not to take anyone with us on the later flight, but the photographer and Mr. Davenport pleaded to go, against our warnings, and we allowed them.
+Some army officers were passengers during the morning, and our intention was not to take anyone with us on the later flight.
+Still, the photographer and Mr. Davenport pleaded to go against our warnings, and we allowed them.

-“The men at Grant Park who the flight said that there was no intimation of trouble until the flames broke out.”
+"The men at Grant Park who the flight said there was no sign of trouble until the flames broke out."

-The scenes at the Central Undertaking company and the Iroquois Memorial and the St. Luke’s hospital were pathetic to the extreme.
+The scenes at the Central Undertaking company, the Iroquois Memorial, and the St. Luke's hospital were extremely pathetic.
 Here hundreds of relatives of persons employed in the bank and their friends gathered to find out whether their loved ones were dead or alive.

-Dozens of injured employes returned to the bank to aid the uninjured in salvaging the records of the institution.
-As soon as the fire was abated, they dragged hundreds of books and letter files from the smoking pile.
+Dozens of injured employees returned to the bank to aid the uninjured in salvaging the institution's records.
+As soon as the fire abated, they dragged hundreds of books and letter files from the smoking pile.

-These were taken to a point in the entrance of the bank and piled up to be guarded by policemen.
+These were taken to a point in the bank's entrance and piled up to be guarded by policemen.
 Water from the fire hoses also did considerable damage to the records.

-Despite the damage to the bank, the loss was not more than $15,000, according to John J. Mitchell president of the bank.
-He was reticent in, discussing the property loss in view of the death of his employees with all of whom he was acquainted with.
-He said the bank will be open as usual today.
+Despite the damage to the bank, the loss was not more than $15,000, according to John J. Mitchell, president of the bank.
+He was reticent in discussing the property loss given the death of his employees, with all of whom he was acquainted with.
+He said the bank would be open as usual today.

-“I am deeply hurt at the death of my employees, all of whom I have known personally.
-The property lost to the bank is really negligible in the face of the loss of life.
-I should say that $15,000 will replace the equipment
+"I am deeply hurt at the death of my employees, all of whom I have known personally.
+The property lost to the bank is negligible in the face of the loss of life.
+I should say that $15,000 will replace the equipment.

-The Illinois Trust and Savings Bank, thanks to the courageous work of many of the employees, who remained on the job, and, others who came back to work last night in bandages, will be open for business as usual today.”
+The Illinois Trust and Savings Bank, thanks to the courageous work of many of the employees, who remained on the job, and others who came back to work last night in bandages, will be open for business as usual today."
 The bank, one of the most beautiful in the city, was ruined throughout its center, while the portions protected by the balcony were untouched.
-The marble pillars supporting the roof and surrounding the rotunda were cracked and broken by the heat.
-The marble floors were smashed and caved in where the engines fell.
+The marble pillars supporting the roof and surrounding the rotunda were cracked and broken by the heat, and the marble floors were smashed and caved in where the engines fell.

-Herbert A. Byfleld, one of the owners of White City Amusement Park, denied Any liability on the part of the White City Amusement Park company for the accident.
-He gave a persona] tribute to Davenport who lost his ‘life He said:
+Herbert A. Byfield, one of the owners of White City Amusement Park, denied Any liability on the part of the White City Amusement Park company for the accident.
+He gave a personal tribute to Davenport, who lost his life.

-"The Goodyear company’s airship the ‘Wing Foot Express,’, was assembled at the Hangar building at White City Amusement Park.
-This building is historic as being the only available hangar in the United States when war broke out.
-In it, the Goodyear company built the first two airships used by Uncle Sam for the war, and fourteen kite balloons as well.
+"The Goodyear company's airship, the 'Wing Foot Express,' was assembled at the Hangar building at White City Amusement Park.
+This historic building was the only available hangar in the United States when war broke out.
+In it, the Goodyear company built the first two airships used by Uncle Sam for the war and fourteen kite balloons.

-This is a terrible blow to me personally, as Earl Davenport was one of my closest friends years before he came to White City Amusement Park.
-He was the best-natured man and had the kindest heart of anyone I have ever known. – .
+This is a terrible blow to me, as Earl Davenport was one of my closest friends years before he came to White City Amusement Park.
+He was the best-natured man and had the kindest heart of anyone I have ever known.